regisftm/owasp-toronto/demo/06-calico-metrics.md

 2. Creating a service to expose Felix metrics

-   Prometheus uses Kubernetes services to dynamically discover endpoints.
+   Prometheus uses Kubernetes services to discover endpoints dynamically.
 Here you will create a service named felix-metrics-svc which Prometheus will use to discover all the Felix metrics endpoints.
-Felix by default uses port 9091 TCP to publish its metrics.
+Felix, by default, uses port 9091 TCP to publish its metrics.

    ```yaml
    kubectl apply -f - <<EOF